The Risen Christ

 Confirmation within minutes, not days

 The women don't have to wait long to test that invitation against something more than an empty room.
-Leaving the tomb, "suddenly Jesus met them.
-'Greetings,' he said.
-They came to him, clasped his feet and worshiped him" (Matthew 28:9, NIV).
+Leaving the tomb, "Jesus met them and said, 'Hail!'
+And they came up and took hold of his feet and worshiped him" (Matthew 28:9, RSV-CE).
 It's a strikingly quick confirmation — no extended gap between the angel's announcement and its verification, no lingering doubt built into the narrative's own pacing.

 Two different kinds of evidence, working together